Harsh18052004/FirstProject/README.md

 # FirstProject
-This is my first GitRepositry
+This is my first GitRepository
 <br>
 Author - Harsh